bpmurray/node-red-contrib-ds18b20-sensor/README.md

 # node-red-contrib-ds18b20-sensor
-This is a [Node Red](http://nodered.org/) node to manage connection to DS18B20 sensors on a Raspberry Pi.
+This is a [Node Red](http://nodered.org/) node to manage connection to DS18B20 sensors on a Raspberry Pi, searching all available directories.
 For each sensor found, it returns the msg object where the *topic* is set to the sensor ID and the *payload* is set to the temperature.
 If the node's topic is set to a device ID, or a device ID is passed into the node as **msg.topic**, this is used to return a single reading for the specified sensor.
 If the *Array* checkbox is checked or **msg.array** is set to true, the value(s) are returned as an array in **msg.payload**.
 The current timestamp is always set as **msg.timestamp**.

 A simple flow is to click on an *input node* to inject an empty message to the *sensor node* and capture the output in a *debug node*: